You are currently viewing Forex Brokers Accepting US Clients

 • No CFDs: CFDs are banned for retail investors, restricting US brokers to forex and futures.

-These rules, enforced by the CFTC and NFA, have reduced the number of US retail forex brokers from 52 in 2007 to eight in 2025, with high costs driving consolidation.
+These rules, enforced by the CFTC and NFA, have dramatically reduced the number of active US retail forex brokers over the past two decades, with high costs and compliance burdens driving consolidation.
+Active RFEDs in 2026 include FOREX.com, OANDA, tastyfx, ATC Brokers, Interactive Brokers, and Charles Schwab (thinkorswim).

 Conclusion

-In 2025, eight US-regulated forex brokers accept US clients: FOREX.com, OANDA, IG US, ATC Brokers, Interactive Brokers, TD Ameritrade, Ally Invest, and Tastyfx.
+In 2026, the active US-regulated forex brokers accepting US clients include: FOREX.com, OANDA, tastyfx (formerly IG US), ATC Brokers, Interactive Brokers, and Charles Schwab (thinkorswim).

 These brokers comply with strict CFTC and NFA regulations, offering safety but limited leverage (1:50) and restrictive trading rules (no hedging, FIFO).

-Offshore brokers like LMFX are unregulated and risky, while FXChoice no longer accepts new US clients.
+Offshore options have narrowed further: LMFX stopped accepting US clients entirely, and FXChoice no longer accepts new US accounts.
 For safety and compliance, US traders should choose regulated brokers like OANDA or FOREX.com, which offer competitive spreads, robust platforms, and strong regulatory oversight.
+Note also that forex trading at Interactive Brokers in the US requires Eligible Contract Participant (ECP) status — generally assets exceeding $10 million — making it unsuitable for most retail traders despite its $0 minimum deposit.

 About This Article